sscardapane/reprodl2021/README.md

     x=torch.unsqueeze(waveform, 0).numpy()
 )
 ```
-4. Visualize the class of the original waveform and the perturber waveform
+4. Visualize the class of the original waveform and the perturbed waveform
 ```python
 with torch.no_grad():
     _, pred = torch.max(audionet(torch.unsqueeze(waveform, 0)), 1)